Anyolite/anyolite/README.md

 * Fix Regex wrapper warnings when running Anyolite with newer Crystal versions

+### Version 2.0.0

+IMPORTANT: Version 2.0.0 will introduce breaking changes to improve the general user experience.

+This means that the build process and some parts of the API will change.
+There will be a dedicated section in the Wiki for migrating from Anyolite 1 to Anyolite 2, so compatibility can easily be restored.

+The list of features for Anyolite 2 will expand over time, while development on Anyolite 1 continues until Anyolite 2 is released.

+#### Breaking changes

+* [ ] Discard postinstall option in favor of more sophisticated build script
+* [ ] Simplify building with custom options
+* [ ] Set optional arguments being keywords for method as default

+#### Usability

+* [ ] Add Wiki section about migrating from Anyolite 1

 ### Later releases

 * [ ] Automated generation of Ruby documentations for wrapped functions